NYC’s Healthiest Neighborhoods

 There is no healthier feeling than going for a run outside.
 Sometimes it is good to simply just take time to be around nature.
-Despite the reputation of a chaotic big city, New York is home to a variety of parks and squares.
+Despite its reputation as a chaotic big city, New York is home to a variety of parks and squares.
 Within these spaces, you can quickly forget that you live in one of the largest cities in the world.
-Blessed with two of the most amazing parks in town, the Upper West Side is surrounded by both Central Park and Riverside Park while all the way in Downtown, the Financial District is gifted with Battery Park, Pumphouse Park, Rockefeller Park, and City Hall Park.
+Blessed with two of the most amazing parks in town, the Upper West Side is surrounded by both Central Park and Riverside Park while all the way Downtown, the Financial District is gifted with Battery Park, Pumphouse Park, Rockefeller Park, and City Hall Park.
 Outside of the island, other neighborhoods also have great access to nature like Astoria and its glorious Astoria Park.
 In addition, Astoria is directly connected to one of the locals’ favorite weekend getaways, Randall’s Island.
-In Brooklyn, areas like Park Slope are at an advantage with massive Prospect Park as their neighbor while Brooklyn Heights is surrounded by the Promenade, the Brooklyn Bridge Park and Cadman Plaza Park.
+In Brooklyn, areas like Park Slope are at an advantage with massive Prospect Park as their neighbor while Brooklyn Heights is surrounded by the Promenade, the Brooklyn Bridge Park, and Cadman Plaza Park.

 According to StreetEasy, New York is one of the most walkable cities in the world and most neighborhoods encourage a healthy lifestyle with bike rentals all over town.
 Still, the outer boroughs are always a better option when it comes to biking and ample outside space.
 Topping StreetEasy’s list, Red Hook stunts as the neighborhood with the most bike lanes and public park space per capita.
 Another big factor when it comes to healthy living is the convenience of gyms and other health facilities around you.
 Places like Crunch Fitness are ideal in this case: with multiple locations spanning from Upper Manhattan all the way to Brooklyn, the gym offers the advantage of using any of the facilities with a membership.
 For Yoga lovers, Murray Hill and the East Village are home to a special local secret: with three Yoga to the People studios, this hidden NYC gem offers free yoga classes and meditation sessions every day of the week.